Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Methodology

 \textbf{Diffusion model} is a generative model consisting of a forward process and a reverse process.
 In the forward diffusion process, given an original video $x_0$ and a random timestep $t$, the video after $t$ diffusion timesteps is:

-where $\delta_t$ is constant related to $t$, and $T$ is the total sampling timesteps.
+where $\delta_t$ is a schedule coefficient that varies with $t$, and $T$ is the total sampling timesteps.
 A noise estimation network plays a critical role in approximating the noise distribution in the diffusion process.
 Specifically, it aims to minimize the discrepancy between the predicted noise term $\epsilon_{\theta}$ and the actual noise $\epsilon$.
 In most current works, the noise estimation network adopts the DiT architecture, where the predicted noise function $\epsilon_{\theta}(x_t)$ can be further reformulated as:

 where $f_n$ represents the $n$-th DiT block and $L$ represents the total number of DiT blocks.

 The inference process, defined as the reverse transformation of noisy data into clean output, is a crucial part of the diffusion process.
 Initially, a random Gaussian noise $X_T$ is given.
 It is input into the noise estimation network $\epsilon_{\theta}$ to obtain the noise estimate $\epsilon_{\theta}(x_T)$.
 According to specific sampling solver $\Phi$, the noisy video is denoised to produce the denoised sample $x_{T-1}$ after one timestep.
 After iterating this process $T$ times, the final generated video is obtain.